nadeemlab/SPT/spatial_profiling_toolbox/README.md

   1. Make a new subdirectory under `computation_modules`.
 Mimicing the overall design of the existing modules is a reasonable start.
 Freely use the `environment/` functionality.
   2. Update the packages list in `setup.py` if necessary.
   3. Add a new workflow entry to `configuration.py`.
-  4. Update `sat-pipeline` to solicit any new configuration parameters that will be needed.
+  4. Update `spt-pipeline` to solicit any new configuration parameters that will be needed.
   5. Create a script in `bin/`, mimicing `spt_diffusion_analysis.py` etc., to be run by single processes/jobs.
 This can be regarded as exposing API from your Python module to your system environment via a CLI.
-  6. (Optional) Update `sat-analyze-results` to include your new workflow's final steps.
+  6. (Optional) Update `spt-analyze-results` to include your new workflow's final steps.
   7. Add unit tests to `tests/`.
   8. Heed the results of `pytest` or `coverage` before pushing new commits or submitting a pull request, especially if your addition required modification of existing modules. (\* Currently only integration tests are available, one for each workflow.)